ar3ene/Slides/README.md

 # SlidesTemplate
-A template slides for presentation
+A beamer template for presentation slides.